This information is for people renting privately in Northern Ireland.

 Abandoning a private tenancy

 Your landlord can end your tenancy if they believe you no longer live in the property or have abandoned it.
+They must still follow the correct legal process to do this.
+Get advice if this has happened.

 Your landlord may think you’ve abandoned the property if some of the following happen: